A Designer’s Guide to Hiring the Perfect Pattern Maker

 Freelance pattern makers usually work at an hourly rate or on a per-project basis.
-While this might seem more affordable upfront, you’ll want to make sure they can meet your expectations in terms of your timeframe and collection size.
-You also want to keep in mind that the more years of experience and education they have, the higher their hourly rate will be.
+This might seem more affordable upfront, but be aware of their capabilities.
+You also want to keep in mind that the more years of experience and education they have, the higher their hourly rate.

-On the other hand, working with a product development team can provide more cohesion throughout every stage of designing your clothing line.
+On the other hand, working with a product development team can provide more cohesion while designing a clothing line.
 For instance, TEG offers pattern and sample making from sketches, pictures, or any pieces that inspire you — there’s no need to learn how to use complex illustrating programs.
 This leaves you with more time and energy to be creative as the visionary of your clothing line.
 It’s also worth noting that with TEG, production patterns are included in the overall pricing of developing your collection.

 What Tools Do Pattern Makers Use?

-Pattern design can be drafted traditionally through paper patterns or digitally with CAD, or computer aided drafting.
-Like all tools of modern technology, it’s important for a pattern maker to have years of experience hand-drawing pattern pieces more than simply using the latest CAD methods.
+Pattern design can be drafted traditionally through paper patterns or digitally with CAD or computer-aided drafting.
+Like all modern technology tools, a pattern maker needs to have years of experience hand-drawing pattern pieces more than simply using the latest CAD methods.

-The art of pattern design requires a technical understanding of fashion design that can’t be replaced by a computer.
-Clothing is inherently tangible, something that is touched, felt, and worn.
+The art of pattern design requires a technical understanding of fashion design that a computer can’t replace.
+Clothing is inherently tangible, something you can touch, feel, and wear.
 Therefore, experience with traditional drafting for fashion design is vital to becoming a good pattern maker.
-That said, CAD pattern design can be useful for speeding up the process of pattern grading and making the patterns easier to understand for the sample maker.
+That said, CAD pattern design can be useful for speeding up pattern grading and making the patterns easier to understand for the sample maker.

 Whether a pattern maker uses CAD software or paper and pencil, every pattern maker should be familiar with rulers, French curves, and muslin mockups.
 These classic drafting tools give the pattern maker a better understanding of constructing patterns that translate beautifully when draping on a dress form.
-Consider the CAD options as tools that make pattern design easier, not a replacement for the technical skills of traditional pattern design.
+While CAD options are tools that make pattern design easier, it’s not a replacement for technical skill.